Ralith/schulze/votescrape-gui/README.md

 Write-ins of more than a few words should not be written as options directly.
 Instead, the author of a write-in should describe their plan in prose of whatever length, and give it a short, unique option name such as "Plan Tran".
-The write-in author and any other voters so inclined may then vote for the write-in with the short name.
+The write-in author and any other voters so inclined may then vote for it using the short name.

 ## GUI usage